opendata-euskadi/WebDocumentacionLinkedDataOpenDataEuskadi/prototipo.md

 ### Resource Description Framework (RDF)

-RDF can be described as the "HTML for data" (https://www.w3.org/TR/rdf11-primer/): a shared language for representing data on the Web.
-RDF is based on representing data as triples of the form subject-predicate-object ("Bob"-"is interested in"-"Mona Lisa"): by gluing these triples together, we obtain a graph.
-Each entity (subject, predicate, or object) is identified by a URI, except objects, since they can be also literals instead of resources.
+RDF can be described as the ["HTML for data"](https://www.w3.org/TR/rdf11-primer/): a shared language for representing data on the Web.
+RDF is based on representing data as subject-predicate-object triples ("Bob"-"is interested in"-"Mona Lisa"): by gluing these triples together, we obtain a graph.
+Each entity (subject, predicate, or object) is identified by a URI, except objects, since they can also be literals (Numeric data, Strings, etc. -- see [XSD Datatypes](https://www.w3.org/TR/xmlschema-2/) -- ).
 RDF is stored in Triple Stores: [GraphDB](http://graphdb.ontotext.com/) is the one we use, through the RDF Java Framewor [RDF4J](http://rdf4j.org/).

 ### SPARQL

-SPARQL is a query language for RDF and standard API for accessing SPARQL endpoints (https://www.w3.org/TR/sparql11-overview/).
+[SPARQL](https://www.w3.org/TR/sparql11-overview/) is a query language for RDF and standard API for accessing SPARQL endpoints.
 A Triple Store exposes a SPARQL endpoint.

 ### Web Ontology Language (OWL)

-OWL is a Knowledge Representation language to build ontologies (https://www.w3.org/TR/owl2-primer/).
+[OWL](https://www.w3.org/TR/owl2-primer/) is a Knowledge Representation language to build ontologies.
 An ontology is a vocabulary we use to describe general properties about the data we publish, through axioms.
 All the entities in an OWL Ontology are identified by URIs, except literals.

 ### Shapes Constraint Language (SHACL)

-SHACL is a language for validating RDF data (https://www.w3.org/TR/shacl/).
+[SHACL](https://www.w3.org/TR/shacl/) is a language for validating RDF data.
 With SHACL, constrains can be defined, and check whether an RDF graph complies with them.

 ## URI policy